R – Defintions of Ailments

 – Red blood cell – A blood cell that contains the red pigment hemoglobin and transports oxygen and carbon dioxide in the bloodstream.

-– Red Chestnut (Flower Remedies) – For those with excessive fear or for others.
+– Red Chestnut (Flower Remedies) – For those with excessive fear or anxiety for others.

 – Referred pain – Pain felt in an unexpected part of the body separate from its source.